ovis-hpc/ldms/ldms/src/sampler/file_importer/ldms-sampler_file_importer.rst

 no synchronization with an application writing to the configured directory path.

-If the application writing to the configured *dir_path* wishes to achieve synchronization, it should use the *file_importer* LDMS Message channel to do so.
-Specifically, write all file updates to files in *dir_path* and then trigger a sample as described above.
+If the application writing to the configured *sample_path* wishes to achieve synchronization, it should use the *file_importer* LDMS Message channel to do so.
+Specifically, write all file updates to files in *sample_path* and then trigger a sample as described above.

 SEE ALSO